arcraik/neuroexo-labview-backend/README.md

 # neuroexo-labview-backend

 The code in this repository represents the backend software for the NeuroExo: a Brain-controlled Upper-Limb Robot-Assisted Rehabilitation Device for Stroke Survivors.
-Please see the project website for more information (http://neuroexo.com/) and the related publication "Design and Validation of a Low-Cost Mobile EEG-Based Brain–Computer Interface" (https://www.mdpi.com/1424-8220/23/13/5930).
+Please see the project website for more information (http://neuroexo.com/) and the related publication ["Design and Validation of a Low-Cost Mobile EEG-Based Brain–Computer Interface"](https://www.mdpi.com/1424-8220/23/13/5930).

 The NeuroExo system includes a custom Brain Computer Interface, custom headset, custom EEG amplifier, a tablet for display purposes, and a robot-assisted rehabilitation device.
 All processing is accomplished over a BeagleBone Black - Wireless (BBB) with LabVIEW.